electron/i18n/content/current/de-DE/docs/tutorial/installation.md

 # Installation

-Um vorkompilierte Electron-Binärdateien zu installieren, verwenden Sie [`npm`](https://docs.npmjs.com).
+To install prebuilt Electron binaries, use [`npm`][npm].
 Die bevorzugte Methode ist Electron als Entwicklungsabhängigkeit in Ihrer App zu installieren:

 ```sh
 npm install electron --save-dev
 ```

-See the [Electron versioning doc](./electron-versioning.md) for info on how to manage Electron versions in your apps.
+See the [Electron versioning doc][versioning] for info on how to manage Electron versions in your apps.

 ## Globale Installation